5 reasons online retailers can’t afford to ignore Performance Content

 Performance Content is one of the key drivers of online revenue and reputation for retailers and has a critical impact on their bottom line.
 This applies now more than ever, as retailers pivot to a digital-first strategy to survive in the post lockdown era.

 So why are so many ecommerce businesses allowing their Performance Content to gather dust?
 We dive into the five key reasons why this content deserves your full attention – with a dedicated owner and budget line.

 But first, let’s start with a definition:

 Put simply, Performance Content is the critical pre-purchase information that converts browsers into buyers.
-It helps customers to make more informed decisions at the penultimate stage of their purchase journey – at the point where they are on a retailer’s website and almost ready to buy.
+It drives traffic to your website and helps customers to make more informed decisions at the penultimate stage of their purchase journey – at the point where they are almost ready to buy.

 For online retailers, the most impactful types of Performance Content typically include:

 – Product descriptions

 – Category descriptions

 – Buying & how-to guides / videos